| | | | | | |

 This post may contain affiliate links.

-A tasty Filipino dish this Pancit Recipe is full of flavor including meat, vegetables, and noodles.
-A tasty lunch or dinner time recipe to switch it up.
+This Pancit is a tasty Filipino dish full of flavor, including meat, vegetables, and noodles.
+It’s a tasty lunch or dinner-time recipe to switch it up.

 It has a variety of ingredients, most of which you can easily get at your local grocer, so that is a real big plus for us when it comes to this dish.